bdanahy/se_project_spots/README.md

 Here are some screenshots of the app, to show layout in various screen sizes.

-_Note: Background color not showing properly in screenshots, but is correct in actual deployment on Github Pages_

 **Desktop**
 <img src="./images/spots-desktop.png" alt="Spots app desktop" width="824" height="784">